-FEBRUARY 8 (legislative day, JANUARY 25), 1982 Mr. ROTH introduced the following bill; which was read twice and referred to the Committee on Finance
+FEBRUARY 8 (legislative day, JANUARY 25), 1982

+Mr. ROTH introduced the following bill; which was read twice and referred to the

 To amend the Second Liberty Bond Act to increase the investment yield on United States savings bonds to a level competitive with fifty-two-week Treasury bills.